ericli0208/cylclistic-customer-analysis/README.md

 ## Summary of Findings
 ### Seasonality:
 - Starting in July 2023, sales were at an all-time high peaking at 771,693 total rides in August 2023.
-Heading into Fall 2023 and Winter 2024, sales dropped significantly
+Heading into Fall 2023 and Winter 2024, sales dropped significantly with a low of 144,854 rides in January 2024 (~81% dip in total sales).
+- On average, casual riders bike 14 minutes longer than annual members, and the durations trend up and down in relation to season.
+Annual members remain consistent at just under 13 minutes of average ride time throughout the year.
+- Warmers seasons indicate an increase in demand for both customer types - investigate to confirm key months leading into Spring & Summer to launch ad campaigns and promotions.

+### Day of Week:
+- Annual members have higher sales mid-week (Monday - Friday), while casual riders peak on weekends (Saturday & Sunday), suggesting different use cases for both customer types throughout the week (commuting vs leisure).

+### Time of Day:
+-